 Compilation in 1957 was based on control established by a stereoplanigraph bridge using 1:15,000 scale single-lens panchromatic photography taken in October 1955.
 Most of the compilation was done on the stereoplanigraph; only one model in the project was set on the Kelsh Plotter.
-Shoreline around the north end of the spit on the south side of Netarts Bay was located by planetable on Photo 55 W 853.
+Approximately one mile of shoreline extending northeastward from Station RED 1926 was located by planetable.